 Design sprints: big value to those open to change.

 At Mooncascade, we use design sprints for anything from building new products to creating or improving specific services or processes in something that’s already been developed.
 It’s a very flexible tool—you just have to be aware of the scope you’ll be working in and be open to change.
 So next time you’re looking to fail fast, consider a design sprint.
-It can quickly confirm you’re on the right track, or take you down new roads you didn’t even know were possible.
+It can quickly confirm you’re on the right track, or take you down new roads you didn’t even know was possible.

 Thinking about having a design sprint yourself?